ZahraAbdulle/Exploring-Key-Financial-Ratios-Trends-and-Insights-2014-2018/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

 - **Yahoo Finance API:** Data sourced from Yahoo Finance using `yfinance`.
 - **Matplotlib, Seaborn, Plotly:** Used for data visualization.

----

-## Future Enhancements

-- Add more financial ratios like Debt-to-Equity, Dividend Yield, etc.
-- Implement time series forecasting models to predict stock prices.
-- Perform a deeper analysis of sector-specific trends.